NoroffFEU/css-frameworks-ca/README.md

 ### Running

-Here is where you detail how to run the app.
-It typically involves the commands you'd need to run to start the project e.g.
+If you want to run the code on your Pc make sure node is installed

 To run the app, run the following commands: